-- (g) Prior to the signing of the contract the public adjuster shall provide the insured with a separate disclosure document regarding the claim process that states: - "(1) Property insurance policies obligate the insured to present a claim to his or her insurance company for consideration.
+- (f) Prior to the signing of the contract the public adjuster shall provide the insured with a separate disclosure document regarding the claim process that states: - "(1) Property insurance policies obligate the insured to present a claim to his or her insurance company for consideration.
 There are three types of adjusters that could be involved in that process.
 The definitions of the three types are as follows: - "a.
 "Company adjuster" means the insurance adjusters who are employees of an insurance company.
 They represent the interest of the insurance company and are paid by the insurance company.
 They will not charge you a fee. - "b.
 "Independent adjuster" means the insurance adjusters who are hired on a contract basis by an insurance company to represent the insurance company's interest in the settlement of the claim.
 They are paid by your insurance company.
 They will not charge you a fee. - "c.
 "Public adjuster" means the insurance adjusters who do not work for any insurance company.
-They work for the insured to assist in the preparation, presentation and settlement of the claim.
-The insured hires them by signing a contract agreeing to pay them a fee or commission based on a percentage of the settlement, or other method of compensation.
+They work for the insured to assist in the preparation, presentation, and settlement of the claim.
+The insured hires them by signing a contract agreeing to pay them a fee.

-- "(2) The insured is not required to hire a public adjuster to help the insured meet his or her obligations under the policy, but has the right to do so. - "(3) The insured has the right to initiate direct communications with the insured's attorney, the insurer, the insurer's adjuster, and the insurer's attorney, or any other person regarding the settlement of the insured's claim. - "(4) The public adjuster is not a representative or employee of the insurer. - "(5) The salary, fee, commission or other consideration of the public adjuster is the obligation of the insured, not the insurer. - "(6) If the insured also hires an attorney, the fees and expenses to be paid to the attorney will be in addition to the fees and expenses charged by the public adjuster." - (h) The contracts shall be executed in duplicate to provide an original contract to the public adjuster and an original contract to the insured.
-The public adjuster's original contract shall be available at all times for inspection without notice by the commissioner. - (i) The public adjuster shall provide the insurer a notification letter, which has been signed by the insured, authorizing the public adjuster to represent the insured's interest. - Section 15.
-Escrow or trust accounts.
+"(2) The insured is not required to hire a public adjuster to help the insured meet his or her obligations under the policy, but has the right to do so.

+- "(3) The insured has the right to initiate direct communications with the insured's attorney, the insurer, the insurer's adjuster, and the insurer's attorney, or any other person regarding the settlement of the insured's claim. - "(4) The public adjuster is not a representative or employee of the insurer. - "(5) The salary, fee, commission, or other consideration of the public adjuster is the obligation of the insured, not the insurer. - "(6) If the insured also hires an attorney, the fees and expenses to be paid to the attorney will be in addition to the fees and expenses charged by the public adjuster." - (g) The contracts shall be executed in duplicate to provide an original contract to the public adjuster and an original contract to the insured.
+The public adjuster's original contract shall be available at all times for inspection without notice by the commissioner. - (h) The public adjuster shall provide the insurer a notification letter, which has been signed by the insured, authorizing the public adjuster to provide the insurer information on the insured's behalf. - Section 15.
+Insurance funds.